aanastasiou/citehound/doc/source/working_with_mesh.rst

 Rationale
 ---------
 The MeSH hierarchy is a complex data structure to represent and query.
-However importing and linking it with the rest of the datasets is a very important part of bibInsight.
+However importing and linking it with the rest of the datasets is a very important part of Citehound.

-In brief, because of full detailed knowledge of the MeSH hieararchy, bibInsight can embed a set of codes in a common lineage / history and automatically summarise publications in the different thematic subjects of the MeSH hierarhcy.
+In brief, because of full detailed knowledge of the MeSH hieararchy, Citehound can embed a set of codes in a common lineage / history and automatically summarise publications in the different thematic subjects of the MeSH hierarhcy.